bad-ch/BMapr-public/README.md

 * BMapr Enhancements:
   * Support for WFS-T (T for Transaction not Time) on Microsoft SQL Server.
   * Integrated lightweight web server.
+  * run Mapserver on Windows with a one-liner.

 # Installation